martinmhan/messaging-app-api/README.md

 # Node/TypeScript Messaging App API

 ### Summary:
-  Simple messaging app REST API I built to learn TypeScript and implement some best practice design patterns
+  A messaging app REST API I built to learn TypeScript and implement some design patterns and best practices.
+Focus here was on code quality and design, not so much building a working chat app.

 ### Technical Stack:
   - Node.js